Skip to content

 Ursa Major constellation,ursa major,ursa major stars,ursa major star map

 Ursa Major is circumpolar to most northern observers and can be seen throughout the year.
-The best time of year to observe its stars and deep sky objects is during the month of April, when it is particularly prominent in the evening sky.
+The best time of the year to observe its stars and deep sky objects is during the month of April, when the constellation is high above the horizon in the early evening.
+The entire constellation can be seen from locations north of the latitude 30° S.

 The 10 brightest stars in Ursa Major are Alioth (Epsilon UMa, mag.
 1.77), Dubhe (Alpha UMa, mag.
 1.79), Alkaid (Eta UMa, mag.
 1.86), Mizar (Zeta UMa, mag.
 2.04), Merak (Beta UMa, mag.
 2.37), Phecda (Gamma UMa, 2.438), Psi Ursae Majoris (mag.
 3.01), Tania Australis (Mu UMa, mag.
 3.06), Talitha (Iota UMa, mag.
 3.14), and Theta Ursae Majoris (mag.
 3.166).